 Vintage Seating Chart Ideas

-Once your guests have found their tables, make it easy for them to confirm their seat with easy to find, easy to read Table Cards.
+Once your guests have found their tables, make it easy for them to confirm their seats with easy-to-find, easy-to-read Table Cards.
 These can be mini versions of the larger seating charts that you have out front.
 Or, they can be their own design so that it fits the table better.
 If you’re going this route, make sure that they integrate with your overall theme.

 - Use an old window frame